pkadambi/DNN_FisherQuantization/README.md

 # DNN_FisherQuantization
 **Description:**
 This is a framework for implementing a Fisher information based regularizer for ensuring that a neural network's weights are robust to quantization.
-Also this framework contains an implementation of BinaryConnect so that we can
+Also, this framework contains an implementation of BinaryConnect to compare against as a baseline.

 **Contains:**